Chosen Becky: Education

 Becky was born in Masaka the Central Region of Uganda.
 She attended several educational institutions, including Masaka S.S.S for O-level and A-level at St Anthony SS Kayunga in 2016.

 Controversies

-In November 2021, Chosen was deported from South Africa where she was scheduled to perform because she had arrived in the country on a tourist visa and not on a work visa as required.
+In November 2021, Chosen was reportedly deported from South Africa where she was scheduled to perform because she had arrived in the country on a tourist visa and not on a work visa as required.